kiwitcms/Kiwi/docs/source/guide/testplan.rst

 #.
 Select **Save File**.
 #.
 Click **Ok**.

-The exported file can then be viewed, edited, or used as a template to create other files.
-Exported files can also be imported back into Kiwi TCMS.
-For more information about importing see the section :ref:`importing-test-case`.

 .. |The Planning menu 1| image:: ../_static/Click_New_Plan.png
 .. |My Test Plans menu| image:: ../_static/My_Test_Plans.png